Skip to content

 Testing isn't a one-time event at the end of development.
 It's an ongoing process integrated throughout the software development lifecycle.
 As new features are developed, tests should be executed to validate their functionality and identify any issues early on.
 This continuous testing approach helps prevent bugs from accumulating and becoming more complex and costly to fix later.

-Report and Analyze Defects
+Reporting and Analyzing Defects

 When tests uncover defects, clear and concise reporting is crucial.
 A good bug report provides developers with the information they need to reproduce and fix the issue efficiently.
 Include details like steps to reproduce the bug, expected versus actual results, and any relevant screenshots or error messages.
 Once bugs are fixed, thorough analysis helps identify patterns and prevent similar issues from arising in the future.